-Considering whether a pupil displaying challenging behaviour may have unidentified SEND underlying needs that are not currently being met.
+Considering whether a pupil displaying challenging behaviour may have unidentified SEND

+The school's Special Educational Needs and Disability Co-ordinator (SENDCO) may evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents to create the plan and review it on a regular basis.